2nd Amendment to the United States Constitution

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed

-The 2nd Amendment to the United States Constitution is a single sentence with profound implications.
-It is also known as “the right to bear arms” amendment.
+The Second Amendment is a single sentence with a broad and lasting impact.
+It is also known as the “right to bear arms” amendment.

 What Right Does the Second Amendment Give Citizens?

-As part of the Bill of Rights, this amendment safeguards US citizens’ right to bear arms.
-The right to bear arms has been jealously defended up to the present day.
+As part of the Bill of Rights, this amendment protects the right of Americans to bear arms.

 US Constitution